Who Is Patty Jenkins?

-Jenkins’ career in the entertainment industry spans commercials, TV programs (including Fox's Arrested Development, HBO's Entourage, and The Killing pilot), short films, and major motion pictures.
-Her upcoming projects include: a horror series titled Riprore to premiere on the video-on-demand service Shudder, a TNT six-episode television drama, One Day She'll Darken, written by her author husband Sam Sheridan and featuring her Wonder Woman star Chris Pine, and the Wonder Woman sequel, set to be released in 2019.
+Jenkins’ career in the entertainment industry spans commercials, TV programs (including Fox's Arrested Development, HBO's Entourage, and AMC's The Killing pilot), short films, and major motion pictures.
+Her upcoming projects include: a horror series titled Riprore to premiere on the VOD service Shudder, a TNT limited series drama, One Day She'll Darken, which was penned by her author husband Sam Sheridan, and the Wonder Woman sequel, set to be released in 2019.
 Jenkins was nominated for the Bloomberg 50 due to her successes in finance, entertainment, and global business in 2017.
 Jenkins was also selected as a runner up for TIME Person of the Year in 2017 for her contributions to women’s empowerment and her fascinating portrayal of strong women characters.
 As stated in a recent TIME interview, for both Aileen Wuornos and Wonder Woman, Jenkins aimed for greatness:

 “I’m as interested in exceptional characters as men are.
 It’s very easy for me to be curious about what it’s like to be [killer] Aileen Wuornos, just as I am about what it’s like to be Wonder Woman.
 And in both cases, I think it’s about what you do with power…I want greatness.
 To me, aiming for greatness in a day might mean you work 20% harder, but you make that day worth it 10 times over.”